Hundreds of mortgage deals vanish from market after mini-budget

 “The market remains considerably volatile so it’s vital consumers seek independent advice to assess what their best options are right now.”

-David Hollingworth, associate director communications at broker L&C Mortgages, said those who already have a deal agreed with their lender do not need to worry.
+David Hollingworth, associate director communications at broker L&C Mortgages, said those who already had a deal agreed with their lender did not need to worry.

-He also said that he did not think it would be too long before lenders come back with new deals.
+He also said he did not think it would be too long before lenders came back with new deals.

-Mr Hollingworth said that while it is not unusual for lenders to withdraw deals, what has happened in recent days has been “incredibly fast-paced”.
+Mr Hollingworth said that while it was not unusual for lenders to withdraw deals, what had happened in recent days had been “incredibly fast-paced”.

 Lenders will also have an eye on what others in the market are doing and will want to price in a way which protects their own service levels, he added.

-Mr Hollingworth said he expects them to “relaunch once the dust settles” – which could generally be at higher rates than previously.
+Mr Hollingworth said he expected them to “relaunch once the dust settles” – which could generally be at higher rates than previously.

 He added: “The more it (withdrawing deals) happens, the more you reduce the choice for borrowers, but I don’t think it will be too long before you see lenders coming back.”